Content on this page was generated by AI and has not been manually reviewed.

 Can EdgeRouter X handle site-to-site VPNs?

 Yes.
 EdgeRouter X supports IPSec VPNs with appropriate configuration and matching policies.
+Vpn for edge browser: how to choose, install, and optimize a VPN for Microsoft Edge in 2026

 Do I need a static IP for each site?